Tim Scott

-Timothy Eugene Scott (born September 19, 1965) is an American businessman and politician serving since 2013 as the junior United States senator from South Carolina.
+Timothy Eugene Scott (born September 19, 1965) is an American businessman and politician serving as the senior United States senator from South Carolina, a seat he has held since 2013.
 A member of the Republican Party, he is the first African-American senator in the Southern United States to be directly elected, the longest-serving African-American senator in U.S. history, the first African-American to serve in both the House and Senate, and the first African-American senator to chair a full committee.

 Born and raised in Charleston, Scott worked in financial services before entering politics.
 He served on the Charleston County Council from 1995 to 2009, was a member of the South Carolina General Assembly from 2009 to 2011, and represented in the U.S. House of Representatives from 2011 to 2013.
 In 2013, Governor Nikki Haley appointed Scott to the Senate after Jim DeMint resigned.
 Scott won the special election for the seat in 2014, and was elected to a full term in 2016 and reelected in 2022.
+He became the senior senator from South Carolina after Lindsey Graham died in July 2026.

 In May 2023, Scott declared his candidacy for the 2024 Republican Party presidential nomination.
 He suspended his campaign in November due to low polling numbers.
 After the 2024 elections, Scott was elected chair of the National Republican Senatorial Committee.
 He also chairs the Senate Committee on Banking.